Skip to main content

 Rule 4123-6-16 | Alternative dispute resolution for HPP medical issues.

-(A) Pursuant to division (A)(1) of section 4121.441 of the Revised Code, this rule shall provide procedures for an alternative dispute resolution (ADR) process for medical disputes between an employer, an injured worker, or a provider and an MCO arising from the MCO's decision regarding a medical treatment reimbursement request (on form C-9 or equivalent).
+(A) Pursuant to division (A)(1) of section 4121.441 of the Revised Code, this rule provides procedures for an alternative dispute resolution (ADR) process for medical disputes between an employer, an injured worker, or a provider and an MCO arising from the MCO's decision regarding a medical treatment reimbursement request (on form C-9 or equivalent).
 An injured worker or employer must exhaust the ADR procedures of this rule prior to filing an appeal under section 4123.511 of the Revised Code on an MCO's decision regarding a medical treatment reimbursement request.

 (B) Within fourteen days of receipt of an MCO decision, an injured worker, employer, or provider may dispute the decision in writing (on form C-11 or equivalent) to the MCO.
 The written medical dispute must contain, at a minimum, the following elements: